Pretty-SFOS/opal-about/README.md

 started.
 Documentation is included in the release bundle and can be added to QtCreator via Extras → Settings → Help → Documentation → Add.

+## Size

+The release bundle without documentation comments and without unnecessary files takes about 50 KiB.
+In comparison, a simple manually built "About" page with the HTML version of the GNU GPL v3+ takes about 40 KiB.

+The full source code is about 80 KiB in size.

 ## Development

 Follow the main documentation for developing modules